facelessuser/coloraide/docs/src/markdown/gamut.md

 Computationally, LCh Chroma is slower to compute than clipping, but generally provides better results.
 LCh, is not necessarily the best perceptual color space available, but it is generally well understood color space that has been available a long time.
-It does suffer from a purple shift when dealing with blue colors, but generally can generally colors far out of gamut in a reasonable manner.
+It does suffer from a purple shift when dealing with blue colors, but can generally handle colors far out of gamut in a reasonable manner.

 While CSS has currently proposed LCh Chroma reduction to be done with OkLCh, and we do offer an [OkLCh variant](#oklch-chroma), we currently still use CIELCh as the default until OkLCh can be evaluated more fully.